Check out photos here from this year’s symposium!

-On Friday, April 17th, 2026, the AIA Los Angeles Committee on the Environment (COTE) is proud to host the 9th annual 1.5°C Symposium on Climate Change.
-This year’s symposium shifts the conversation from policy to practice, and from intention to action.
+On Friday, April 17th, 2026, the AIA Los Angeles Committee on the Environment (COTE) hosted the 9th annual 1.5°C Symposium on Climate Change.
+This year’s symposium shifted the conversation from policy to practice, and from intention to action.

-In a time of political uncertainty and climate urgency, this event asks: How can individuals, firms, and communities drive real, tangible change?
-The 2026 Symposium will explore how climate action is scaled across projects of every size, within firms of every structure, and across sectors often siloed from each other.
-From small-scale pro-bono efforts to market-driven green development, the event will celebrate and elevate practical, resilient, and replicable strategies Attendees will engage with Southern California–based impact projects, sector-specific insights, and a network of collaborators reimagining what’s possible.
-Our goal is to democratize knowledge, strengthen cross-sector connections, and accelerate a just transition in the built environment.
+In a time of political uncertainty and climate urgency, this event asked: How can individuals, firms, and communities drive real, tangible change?
+The 2026 Symposium explored how climate action is scaled across projects of every size, within firms of every structure, and across sectors often siloed from each other.
+From small-scale pro-bono efforts to market-driven green development, the event celebrated and elevated practical, resilient, and replicable strategies Attendees engaged with Southern California–based impact projects, sector-specific insights, and a network of collaborators reimagining what’s possible.
+Our goal: to democratize knowledge, strengthen cross-sector connections, and accelerate a just transition in the built environment.

 2026 Sponsorship Opportunities are now available!